andrevidela/Research-report/final push.md

 Those two patches should be interesting enough to make the bulk of the thesis.
 I might sprinkle in some of my experiments with multiplicities and semirings.
 As well as future work with reference counting and control flow analysis

+# Questions for Edwin

+- Why does the Scheme backend remove mutation?
+  - Is there a way to make it dummer/less aggresive with optimisations
+- What am I supposed to do with the litterature review?

 ## Todo

 - [ ] Add %mutate again